Johnny Galecki Criticized By ‘Roseanne’ Fans As He Teases His Return To ‘The Conners’

 After Roseanne Barr was fired from her show over offensive Twitter posts, her rebooted show was canceled and the Conners spinoff was born.
 The controversial decision to kill off the Roseanne character via an opioid overdose alienated some longtime viewers of the sitcom.

-With all of the original cast back except Roseamme, Galecki reprised his role as Darlene Conner’s ex-husband, David Healy, on two episodes of the first season of the spinoff last year.
+With all of the original cast back except Roseanne, Galecki reprised his role as Darlene Conner’s ex-husband, David Healy, on two episodes of the first season of the spinoff last year.
 The first season of The Conners ended with a cliffhanger as Galecki’s David told his ex Darlene (Gilbert) that he wanted to give their relationship another try, just as she was making plans to move to Chicago with her boss/new boyfriend Ben (Jay R. Ferguson).

 While it certainly sounds like he will be back as David Healy in some capacity for Season 2, Galecki previously teased that after 12 seasons on The Big Bang Theory he needs some “space” from being a series regular again—on The Conners or anywhere else.

-“I certainly hope to visit as much as possible, he told TV Line of The Conners in February.
+“I certainly hope to visit as much as possible,” he told TV Line of The Conners in February.
 “That’s kind of my second home… I still have a bit of a high school crush on that character.”